cybertraining-dsc/fa20-523-330/project/project.md

 # Big Data Analytics in Brazilian E-Commerce

-- [ ] please use our template
-  - [ ] please use numbered sections
-  - [ ] please see our template how to include images
-  - [ ] please see template how to use refernces
 - [ ] please add refernces
 - [ ] the preliminary zip code analysis needs calrification.
 Population data for example is not considered.
 Just the folume of sales seems to limited of an analysis
 - [ ] Please fix the following template issues